nicklockwood/layout/README.md

 pod 'Layout', '~> 0.4.22'
 ```

-To install use Carthage, add this to your Cartfile:
+To install using Carthage, add this to your Cartfile:

 ```
 github "schibsted/Layout" ~> 0.4.22